 Sadly, exotic wild animals are not only kept in zoos and animal parks but also in people's living rooms and in private enclosures.
 From the perspective of animal welfare, wild animals and even many popular 'pets' are completely unsuited for private keeping.
 In contrast to domesticated species like dogs and cats, wild animals have not adapted to life in human care even over hundreds of years.

 Many species have specific needs that a private household will never be able to fulfil.
 International trade with animals captured in the wild is a further major issue.
-For this reason, FOUR PAWS says a clear 'no' to the keeping of exotic creatures like macaws, iguanas or exotic small mammals like chinchillas.
+For this reason, FOUR PAWS says a clear 'no' to the keeping of wild animals like macaws, iguanas or exotic small mammals like chinchillas.

 FOUR PAWS DEMANDS